ibm-ecosystem-engineering/Watson-NLP/MLOps/custom-model-k8s/Entity-README.md

 - You have a Kubernetes or OpenShift cluster on which you can deploy an application
 - You have either the Kubernetes (`kubectl`) or OpenShift (`oc`) CLI installed, and logged into your cluster.
 The current namespace should be set to the namespace in which you will deploy the model service
 - Your Kubernetes or OpenShift cluster has access to the [Watson NLP Runtime and pretrained models](https://github.com/ibm-build-lab/Watson-NLP/blob/main/MLOps/access/README.md#kubernetes-and-openshift)
-- You have completed the [Consumer Complaints Classification](https://techzone.ibm.com/collection/watson-nlp-text-classification#tab-1) tutorial, and have saved the custom trained model named `ensemble_model` to the COS bucket associated with the project.
-The tutorial uses this [notebook](https://github.com/ibm-build-lab/Watson-NLP/blob/main/ML/Text-Classification/Consumer%20complaints%20Classification.ipynb).
+- You have completed the [Entity Extraction](https://techzone.ibm.com/collection/watson-nlp-text-classification#tab-1) tutorial, and have saved the custom trained model named `sire_custom` to the COS bucket associated with the project.
+The tutorial uses this [notebook]([https://github.com/ibm-build-lab/Watson-NLP/blob/main/ML/Entity-Extraction-Labeled/Train%20Entity%20Extraction%20Model.ipynb](https://github.com/ibm-build-lab/Watson-NLP/blob/main/ML/Entity-Extraction-Labeled/Train%20Entity%20Extraction%20Model.ipynb)).

 ## Steps